mmarkdown/mmark/mmark.1.md

 *  Asides for small notes.

-*  Figures and Subfigures that allow for grouping images into subfigures as well as giving a single image metadata (a link, attributes, etc.).
+*  Figures and subfigures that allow for grouping images into subfigures as well as giving a single image metadata (a link, attributes, etc.).

 *  Block Level Attributes that allow to specify attributes, classes and IDs for elements.